Archivist-Nerd/node-acs/README.md

 Archivist's Caching Server 'HTTP'

-> Calls a callback function after key has been pressed (terminal)
+> A simple tool for running local HTTP websites from folders or a cached file.

 ## Installation